PDTenpas/pdtenpas.github.io/_posts/2019-08-16-metadata-issue-5.md

 Los Alamos, Bell Labs, ~10 books, a who's who list of collaborators, and [many scientific contributions stamped with his name](https://en.wikipedia.org/wiki/Richard_Hamming)—Richard Hamming had quite the career.

-After Bell Labs, he took up teaching positions and ended up teaching a graduate capstone titled "The Art of Doing Science and Engineering: Learning to Learn," later publishing a book of the same name which, today, can be bought [used on Amazon for ~$1K](https://www.amazon.com/gp/offer-listing/9056995014/ref=tmm_pap_used_olp_sr?ie=UTF8&condition=used&qid=&sr=).
+After Bell Labs, he took up teaching positions and ended up teaching a graduate capstone titled "*The Art of Doing Science and Engineering: Learning to Learn*," later publishing a book of the same name which, today, can be bought [used on Amazon for ~$1K](https://www.amazon.com/gp/offer-listing/9056995014/ref=tmm_pap_used_olp_sr?ie=UTF8&condition=used&qid=&sr=).

-The course's last lecture, "You and Your Research," had a huge impact on me as an undergraduate.
+The course's last lecture, "*You and Your Research*," had a huge impact on me as an undergraduate.
 We watched it on Youtube, projected in a mostly empty lecture hall on a day when the professor couldn't make it in.
-It may as well have been called "You and Your Life" and even Hamming jokes at the start that the title isn't quite right but research is what he knows best.
+It may as well have been called "*You and Your Life*" and even Hamming jokes at the start that the title isn't quite right but research is what he knows best.

-The premise of the lecture is this: Hamming noticed early in his career that he wasn't on track for doing significant things with his life.
-He was determined to figure out why and whether it was worth the effort try.
+The premise of the lecture is this: Hamming noticed early in his career that he wasn't on track towards doing significant things with his life.
+He was determined to figure out why and whether it was worth the effort to change course.
 The lecture is a report on what he learned in pursuit these questions.

 <style>.embed-container { position: relative; padding-bottom: 56.25%; height: 0; overflow: hidden; max-width: 100%; } .embed-container iframe, .embed-container object, .embed-container embed { position: absolute; top: 0; left: 0; width: 100%; height: 100%; }</style><div class='embed-container'><iframe src='https://www.youtube.com/embed/a1zDuOPkMSw' frameborder='0' allowfullscreen></iframe></div>